Not-Krevin/STEM/index.md

 <h2 id="about">About Me</h2>

-I am a **Computer Engineer** student at **San Jose State University**, with the aspirations to get into the **IT / Engineering field**, focused on Digital Signal Processing and Robotics.
+I am a junior **Computer Engineer** student at **San Jose State University**, with the aspirations to get into the **IT / Engineering field**, focused on Digital Signal Processing, Low level coding, embedded systems and Medical device technology.
 My work bridges the gap between theoretical mathematics (like DTFT) and real-world hardware implementation.

 ---